-We apologise for the scaffolding around the Manor house during November.
+We apologise for the scaffolding around the Manor house at the moment.
 Our roof needs to be repaired and checked to ensure it is weather tight.

-This means that scaffolding around will be erected around the entrance to allow access for the roofing works.
+The scaffolding will be up for a bit longer because we have identified futher repair work which urgently needs to be carried out at the rear of the manor house.
 The contractors will be carrying out these works in line with our conservation principles, this means reusing as many of the existing roof tiles as possible.

 At weekends the manor house will be open and accessible as usual.

 The roofing contractors have to take special care in order to protect the residents of the manor house, the lovely bats which live in the roof space.
 As well as being an important historic building the manor house is also a wonderful protected habitat for bats.
 Keeping these residents happy is of primary importance for us.

 We have four species of bat living in the manor house, Brown long eared, common pipistrelle, soprano pipistrelle and lesser horseshoe bat.